dagraham/etm-dgraham/README.md

 The pinned status of items is retained so long as *etm* is active but cleared when *etm* is restarted.

-### Konnections View
+### Konnected View

-Items with @k konnection links either to or from other items are displayed with a dagger, †, appended to their summaries in all views.
-When such an item is selected and `k` is pressed this view displays all reminders konnected to the selected reminder, organized as follows:
+Items with @k konnection links either to or from other items are displayed with a 'k' in the *flags* column of normal views.
+When such an item is selected and 'k' is pressed this view displays all reminders konnected to the selected reminder, organized as follows:

 * reminders with links to the selection
     * the list of items with @k entries which include the id of the selected item